Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: Inference for Option Pricing Using Multiple Information Sources

+Given (\ref{eq:2modpost}), it would then, in turn, be feasible to construct a particular representation of the predictive using \eqref{fullpred}, but with the exact posterior $p(\Phi ,\Psi |\mathbf{y}_{1:T})$ replaced by its modular counterpart.
 However, there are two key limitations with this approach.
-First, evaluation of \eqref{eq:modpost} would require integration with respect to the full vector of latent variances, $\mathbf{V}_{1:T}$, where the latter features in both modules in (\ref{eq:2modpost}).
-This integration is particularly cumbersome for the (joint) conditional density that defines Module 2, where the volatilities enter through the complex integral defining the option price via (\ref{eq:call2}).
-Second, the decomposition of the cut posterior in \eqref{eq:2modpost} is the only useful way to conduct modular inference given the specific structure of the model, and this decomposition ensures that option prices play no role whatsoever in identifying parameters for the spot price process.
-This is less than ideal, as it is well known that option prices are incredibly information-rich, with option contracts that are close to maturity, and with log-moneyness close to zero, providing valuable information about the spot price process (see \citealp{ait2021implied}, for example).
-As a consequence, the cut posterior proposed in \eqref{eq:2modpost} allows for more robust inference at the substantial cost of discarding information that is known to be useful for parameter inference.
+First, evaluation of $p_{\mathrm{cut}}\left( \Phi ,\Psi |\mathbf{y}_{1:T}\right) $ would require integration with respect to the full vector of latent variances, $ \mathbf{V}_{1:T}$, which features in both modules in (\ref{eq:2modpost}).
+This integration is particularly cumbersome for the (joint) conditional density that defines Module 2, where the volatilities enter through the complex integral defining the option price via (\ref{eq:Qt}).
+Second, the decomposition of the cut posterior in \eqref{eq:2modpost} is the \textit{only} way to conduct modular inference given the specific full likelihood structure of the model, with the information sources relating to the spot process -- $r_t$ and $HF_t$ -- being the only sources structurally related to the parameters in $\Phi_1$, via\textbf{ \eqref{eq:spot}}.
+As such, this decomposition ensures that option prices play no role whatsoever in identifying parameters for the spot price process, namely $\Phi _{1}$.
+However, option prices are information-rich, with option contracts that are close to maturity, and with log-moneyness close to zero, providing valuable information about the spot price process (see \citealp{ait2021implied}, for example).
+Therefore, the cut posterior proposed in\textbf{ \eqref{eq:2modpost}} delivers more robust inference at the substantial cost of discarding useful information for parameter inference.

-To address these computational and conceptual limitations, herein, we do not conduct inference using the exact modular paradigm described above, but instead conduct modular inference within an approximate Bayesian computaion (ABC) framework.
-As we show below, this modular approach allows us not only to define less restrictive types of model cuts, but also allows us to bypass the need to specify potentially unrealistic statistical models for $HF_{t}$ and $O_{t}$.
-Critically, from a practical perspective, this approach enables rapid evaluation of the posterior and predictive distributions.